A Culinary Journey in Gascony

 "Camont is my historic 18th-century farmhouse perched on the banks of a sleepy Canal near Agen in Southwest France.
 This is Gascony!
 And from this peaceful and privileged site, I’ve discovered thoughtful producers, dedicated artisans, and an amazing diversity of products from all over Gascony.
 Here in this kitchen I began to learn the culinary traditions which are the large beating heart of Gascon Cooking.
 Surrounded by neighboring orchards and the small fertile farms, Camont, her kitchens, and her gardens have been an inspiring location and comfortable setting in which to practice new skills and old food ways.
-Come cook with me at Camont!"
+This has been my epic Culinary Journey in Gascony.
+Come cook with me in my Kitchen at Camont!"
 Kate Hill

-Cook at Camont with Kate Hill and other guest teachers in small hands-on classes of 6-8 students featuring the best of local Gascon products grown by our neighbors and farms--from seeds to sausage.
+Cook at Camont with Kate Hill in small, very hands-on classes of 6-8 students featuring the best of local Gascon products grown by our neighbors and farms—from seed to sausage.